Reflecting Upon Irreducible Mind

 But

-ESP is "highly debated and far from settle issue" for the scientific community;
+of ESP is "highly debated and far from settle issue" for the scientific

-and its ontological interpretation is even more so.
-The same is valid for
+community; and its ontological interpretation is even more so.
+The same

 If